Available with Network Analyst license.

 The Closest Facility layer is added to the Contents pane.
-It includes sublayers that hold the inputs and outputs of the analysis.
+It includes several sublayers that hold the inputs and outputs of the analysis.

 The Closest Facility layer references the San Francisco network dataset because the network was in the Contents pane when the layer was created.